Force over Distance: Chapter 26

 Oh god.

-“Yup,” Eli said, catching Young’s eye, and pointing at him over the heads of everyone in the mess.
+“Yup.”
+Eli caught Young’s eye and pointed at him over the heads of everyone in the mess.
 “Good job.
 Keep him here.”
 He looked at Rush.
 “This is called karma.”

-“It won’t be that bad,” Chloe shouted, over the explosion of cheering that filled the room, giving Rush and imploring expression.
+“It won’t be that bad,” Chloe shouted, over the explosion of cheering that filled the room.
 “I promise.”

 Rush stopped trying to get up.

 “So,” Eli continued, “since we have three teams claiming victory, we’ll be voting on the best overall compilation.
-First up is Team Future—which, I’m sure no one is surprised to learn, is Brody and Volker.”
+First up is Team Future—which, I’m sure no one’s surprised to learn, is Brody and Volker.”

 “Please let me form no memories of this,” Rush murmured.